dohoan259/hpf/README.md

-A command line app helps to generate repeat code.
-I refer (get cli)[https://pub.dev/packages/get_cli] to make this cli
+A command line app helps to generate a flutter project follows Clean architecture + Provider I refered (get cli)[https://pub.dev/packages/get_cli] to make this cli

 // To install: